waiwera/waiwera/doc/user/setup_eos.rst

 |                               |"liquidlike_fraction", "supercritical_phases"]    |
 +-------------------------------+--------------------------------------------------+

-This is based on the :ref:`water_energy_eos` EOS, but extends its capabilities to supercritical water.
+This is based on the :ref:`water_energy_eos` EOS, but extends its capabilities to supercritical water and high-temperature steam.
 It can only be used in conjunction with the IAPWS-97 thermodynamics module (see :ref:`water_thermodynamics`).
-Whereas the "we" EOS is limited to liquid water, dry steam and two-phase conditions, with liquid water and two-phase only simulated below temperatures of 350 :math:`^{\circ}`\ C, the "se" EOS module can also simulate IAPWS-97 region 3 (see :ref:`thermodynamic_regions`), which covers near-critical and supercritical fluids.
-Hence all pressures and temperatures up to 100 MPa and 800 :math:`^{\circ}`\ C can be simulated.
+Whereas the "we" EOS is limited to liquid water, dry steam and two-phase conditions, with liquid water and two-phase only simulated below temperatures of 350 :math:`^{\circ}`\ C, the "se" EOS module can also simulate IAPWS-97 region 3 (see :ref:`thermodynamic_regions`), which covers near-critical and supercritical fluids, and region 5.
+Hence all pressures and temperatures up to 100 MPa and 800 :math:`^{\circ}`\ C can be simulated, as well as temperatures up to 2000 :math:`^{\circ}`\ C for pressures below 50 MPa.

-The primary variables for this EOS are the same as those for the "we" EOS in regions 1, 2 and 4.
+The primary variables for this EOS are the same as those for the "we" EOS in regions 1, 2 and 4 (and region 5 primary variables are the same as for region 2).
 For region 3, it is not possible to use pressure and temperature as primary variables, as the thermodynamic equations are poorly behaved near the critical point when expressed as functions of these variables.
 Instead, Waiwera follows the IAPWS-97 formulation and uses density and temperature as primary variables in region 3.

 However, for convenience it is possible to specify region 3 initial and boundary conditions using the more familiar pressure and temperature variables, if desired.
 This can be done via the **"eos.conditions"** value in the Waiwera input JSON file.
 This is a string value, and setting its value to "pressure" means that all initial and boundary conditions are interpreted as pressures and temperatures (and are converted internally to densities and temperatures).